 As the dedicated mechanism, the Equality Commission and the NI Human Rights Commission can exercise their powers and fulfil their duties jointly or separately.

-This means that the NI Human Rights Commission can also assist and support individuals take legal action, and intervene or bring proceedings in its own name, in relation to a breach of the UK Government’s commitment under Article 2 of the Protocol.
+This means that the NI Human Rights Commission can also assist and support individuals to take legal action, and intervene or bring proceedings in its own name, in relation to a breach of the UK Government’s commitment under Article 2 of the Protocol.